-Advisors - Valley Street Campus: Lance Gilliland (256.549.8685) lgilliland@gadsdenstate.edu Joshua Olander (256.549.8669) jolander@gadsdenstate.edu be at least 17 years of age.
-This program is offered on the Valley Street Campus.
+Advisors - Valley Street Campus: Lance Gilliland (256.549.8685) lgilliland@gadsdenstate.edu Joshua Olander (256.549.8669) jolander@gadsdenstate.edu

+Admission Requirements: The student must have a high school diploma or GED, a qualifying score on the reading portion of the TABE test, and be at least 17 years of age.
 Applicants will be admitted once per year, in Fall semester.

-NOTICE(s): This is a Short Certificate Program.
-Admission Requirements: The student must have a high school diploma or GED, a qualifying score on the reading portion of the Accuplacer Placement test, and